Service Authentication

 Use the DTZ_ACCESS_TOKEN

-environment variable to make authenticated calls to other DTZ services:
+environment variable to make authenticated calls to other DTZ services.

 import os